xintongqi/xintongqi/README.md

 - 👋 Hi, I’m @xintongqi
-- 🌱 I’m currently a junior at Columbia University with a CS major
+- 🌱 I’m currently a cs major at Columbia University
 - 📫 Please reach me at xq2224 at columbia.edu

 <!---